 Salesforce B2C Commerce Cloud comes with a lot of features out-of-the-box.
 But it can’t do everything, so it depends on third parties to create “cartridges” that extend that base (payment providers, shipping providers, OMS, ERP, …).

-But since 2020, it is no longer required to build for SiteGenesis; SFRA compatibility is enough.
+It’s no longer required to build for SiteGenesis; SFRA compatibility is enough.
 This shows that Salesforce wants to push new (and existing) clients away from using SiteGenesis.

 Pipelines VS Controllers